Isurwars/Correlation/paper.md

 Pair-Distribution Functions ($g(r)$), Radial Distribution Functions ($J(r)$), Plane-Angle Distributions ($g(\theta)$) and Coordination Numbers ($n_c$) have been widely used to characterize amorphous and liquid materials [@waseda_structure_1980; @elliott_physics_1986; @valladares_new_2011] and, in particular Bulk Metallic Glasses [@miller_bulk_2007; @galvan-colin_short-range_2015].

 **Correlation** is an Open-Source software designed to analyze liquid structures and amorphous solids; the software is user-friendly, the modular design make it easy to integrate in High-throughput computing (HTC) to process structures with a large number of constituents in a standardized fashion. **Correlation** is ready to be used in Windows, Linux and Mac.
 Currently, we support DMol3 (CAR), CASTEP (CELL), ONETEP (DAT), LAMMPS (dump.atom) and VASP (POSCAR) structure files.
-The code can handle up to 25,000 atoms, so it can be used to analyze both classical simulations and first-principles simulations.
+The code can handle up to 25,000 atoms, so it can be used to analyze both classical and first-principles simulations.
 At the end, the output of every single correlation function is exported to the corresponding comma-separated value file (CSV), to further analyze the results.

 # Statement of Need

-As time goes by, the number of atoms in theoretical calculations has grown from a few dozens to hundreds of thousands of atoms, and with this increment the complexity to calculate the correlation functions that represents the structure of materials has steadily increase.
+As time goes by, the number of atoms in theoretical calculations has grown from a few dozens to hundreds of thousands of atoms, and with this increment the complexity to calculate the correlation functions that represent the structure of materials has steadily increased.
-To answer this need, there has been several tools developed to calculate some of the most used correlations functions like: pair distribution functions, radial distribution functions and plane angle distributions.
+To answer this need, there have been several tools developed to calculate some of the most used correlation functions like: pair distribution functions, radial distribution functions and plane angle distributions.
 However, the use of these tools has been limited, either by a prohibiting cost, been restricted to private academic groups, or geopolitical limitations introduced by the licensing, or by being specialized to an specific material simulation.

-With these limitations in mind, we decided to create a software that could calculate the correlation functions of materials, as well as the more interesting properties derived from these functions.
-While making the software accessible to as many people as posible.
+With these limitations in mind, we decided to create a software that could calculate several correlation functions of materials, as well as the more interesting properties derived from these functions.
+While making the software accessible to as many people as possible.

 # Mathematical Background